The Debt Ceiling and Deficit Spending

 Flexibility vs. Fiscal Fights

-A debt ceiling was first established in 1917 to give the federal government more flexibility to borrow during World War I. Before that time, all borrowing had to be authorized by Congress in very specific terms, which made it difficult for the government to respond to changing needs.
+The debt ceiling was first established in 1917 to give the federal government more flexibility to borrow during World War I. Before then, all borrowing required specific Congressional authorization, which made responding to changing financial needs difficult.

-The modern debt ceiling, which aggregates almost all government debt under one limit, was established in 1939.
-Since 1960, it has been raised, modified, or suspended 78 times, mostly with little fanfare.
-That changed in 2011, when a political battle over the ceiling pushed the Treasury so close to the edge that Standard & Poor’s downgraded the credit rating of the U.S. government.
+The modern debt ceiling, which covers nearly all government debt under a single limit, was created in 1939.
+Since 1960, it has been raised, modified, or suspended 78 times, usually without controversy.
+That changed in 2011, when a political battle over the ceiling pushed the Treasury close to the limit, prompting Standard & Poor’s to downgrade the U.S. credit rating.

 Potential Consequences